ChromoXD/Mandlebrot-Set/README.md

 ---

-Very First render of mandelbrotset in HTML, CSS, and JS
+My Very First render of The Mandelbrot set in HTML, CSS, and JS